-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to September 18, 2020, the date that the financial statements were available to be issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to October 8, 2020, the date that the financial statements were issued.
+Based upon this review, other than as described below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.